5 Ways to Edit More Efficiently

 To edit a documentary can be a tricky, sometimes frustrating business, even for the more seasoned veterans.
 But for the less experienced, the edit can just be a downright intimidating, or worse, even project-ending phase.
 We, of course, do not want this to happen to any of you.
 So for the opening salvo of this week’s episode, we’ve put together a list of suggestions that will not only help ease your editing pain, but it should get you to be able to edit in a more efficient manner!

-And in our shared conversation with a doc industry guest segment, we spoke with television & marketing vet, commercial and documentary filmmaker, C. Fitz, who while finishing up on her first doc (ShowGirls, Provincetown, MA), came across instant inspiration for her latest documentary, Jewel’s Catch One, in the form of her awe-inspiring and charismatic subject, Jewel Thais-Williams.
+In our conversation this week, we spoke with television & marketing vet, commercial and documentary filmmaker, C. Fitz, who while finishing up on her first doc (ShowGirls, Provincetown, MA), came across instant inspiration for her latest documentary, Jewel’s Catch One, in the form of her awe-inspiring and charismatic subject, Jewel Thais-Williams.

 - can documentary films truly create change?